charmoniumQ/PROBE/docs/lib_interpos/README.md

 - **Comprehension** [@muniswamy-reddyProvenanceAwareStorageSystems2006].
    Provenance helps the user understand the flow of data in a complex set of processes, perhaps separately invoked.
-   An tool that consumes provenance can answer queries like: "Does this output depend on FERPA-protected data (i.e., data located `/path/to/ferpa`)?".
+   A tool that consumes provenance can answer queries like: "Does this output depend on FERPA-protected data (i.e., data located `/path/to/ferpa`)?".

 - **Differential debugging** [@muniswamy-reddyProvenanceAwareStorageSystems2006].
    Given two outputs from two executions of similar processes with different versions of data and code or different systems, what is the earliest point that intermediate data from the processes diverges from each other?

 - **Incremental computation** [@vahdatTransparentResultCaching1998].
    Iterative development cycles from developing code, executing it, and changing the code.
-   Make and workflow engines require user to specify a dependency graph (prospective provenance) by hand, which is often unsound in practice; i.e., the user may misses some dependencies and therefore types `make clean`.
+   Make and workflow engines require user to specify a dependency graph (prospective provenance) by hand, which is often unsound in practice; i.e., the user may miss some dependencies and therefore types `make clean`.
    A tool could correctly determine which commands need to be re-executed based on SLP without needing the user to specify anything.

 - **Intrusion-detection and forensics** [@muniswamy-reddyProvenanceAwareStorageSystems2006]